 “Because the iF DESIGN AWARD is international, iF jurors have to have intercultural experience and they have to know, why a washing machine for the brazilian market has to fulfill other expectations or dimensions than for example the German equivalent.”
 The jurors have to understand which cultural influences stand for certain design criteria.
 They need the ability to distinguish it.

 They need a special eye for the smallest detail that makes a product an innovation and should be able to appreciate and award a future-driven design despite some weaknesses in its presentation.

 Apart from that, fairness in combination with respect for the work of colleagues is a major aspect.
 The ability for a responsible handling of each entry is a key characteristic as well.

-One of our aims is to have as many female as male iF jurors – and we are sure on our way. ”This year, the female proportion is around 37 percent - a plus of 7 percent to 2019 and more than 10 to 2018.
-That is – compared to other award juries – a very high rate, which is growing remarkably every year”, says Wiegmann.
+One of our aims is to have as many female as male iF jurors – and we are sure on our way. ”This year, the female proportion is around 37 percent.
+That is – compared to other award juries and the last jury sessions at iF – a very high rate, which is growing remarkably every year”, says Wiegmann.

 Certainly, there are products that male and female designers would create in an identical way.
 "But there are products female designers definitely would design with a different focus.
 This makes the gender topic so important."

 Great jurors who understand all above mentioned aspects of jury work, accept them and take part with curiosity, fun and fairness, are actually hard to find.
 The jury members have to reflect the countries the entries are coming from and be a mix of young and experienced.